What are the Facebook ad strategies in 2020 used by leading experts?

 You may think this is too much work, but I promise you the time spent developing your customer persona will help you better execute the other Facebook ad strategies in this article.

-Now that you know who your target audience is, it’s time to understand the buyer’s journey.
-The buyers journey refers to the steps customers take leading up to a purchase.
+The buyer’s journey refers to the steps customers take leading up to a purchase.

 Your buyer’s journey can be simple or complex depending on the products or services you offer.
 But according to research from Google and CEB, one thing stands true for every potential buyer.
 Nearly 70% of the buyer’s journey is completed before a potential buyer reaches out to a company.